-Singh is a recipient of public service awards, including the Department of Defense Medal for Distinguished Civilian Service and the Department of State’s Superior Honor Award.
-He holds degrees from the University of California at Berkeley and Columbia University.
+Singh is the author or co-author of numerous reports and articles and a regular commentator on radio and television.
+He is a recipient of several public service awards, including the Department of Defense Medal for Distinguished Civilian Service and the Department of State’s Superior Honor Award.
+He also completed the Defense Acquisition Resource Management Program.
+Singh holds degrees from the University of California, Berkeley and Columbia University.